DarkForte/LowPoly/docs/checkpoint/checkpoint.md

 ### Ideal Goals (Hope to achieve):

-- Make a close real-time triangulation converter for video, and achieve better speedup on videos than processing individual frames since the frames in video are correlated and some data can be reused. **(Not started yet)**
+- Make a close real-time triangulation converter for videos, and achieve better speedup on videos than processing individual frames since the frames in a video are correlated and some data can be reused. **(Not started yet)**

 ### Deliverables:
 - A demo program that can take an image as input, then output a low poly style image.